Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 + _Alchemy and Artificial Intelligence_, 1965
 + _What Computers Can't Do_, 1972\
-«We're like the man who climbed on a chair and declared he was a little closer to the moon»
+«We're like the man who climbed on a chair and declared he was a little closer to the moon.»

 ### Bjarne Stroustrup